shbatgh/shbatgh.github.io/content/projects/cellvis.md

 ## Overview

-BioVision is an end-to-end computational platform for analyzing 3D time-lapse images of germaria — the regions in Drosophila ovaries where stem cells divide and differentiate.
+BioVision is an end-to-end computational platform for analyzing 3D time-lapse images of germaria (the regions in Drosophila ovaries where stem cells divide and differentiate).
 The goal is to automatically identify and track cells across stacks and timepoints to better understand their behavior and organization.

 ## Project Description